gohugoio/hugoDocs/content/en/getting-started/configuration.md

   - `UA-SSSSSSSS` for staging

 This is how you need to configure tour `config.toml` files considering the above scenario:
-1. In `_default/config.toml` you don't need to mention the `googleAnalytics` parameter at all.
-This ensures that no Google Analytics code is not loaded in your development server i.e. when you run hugo serve.
+1. In `_default/config.toml` you don't need to mention `googleAnalytics` parameter at all.
+This ensures that no Google Analytics code is loaded in your development server i.e. when you run `hugo serve`.
 This works since, by default Hugo sets `Environment=development` when you run `hugo serve` which uses the config files from `_default` folder
 2. In `production/config.toml` you just need to have one line:

     ```googleAnalytics = "UA-PPPPPPPP"```